STATISTICAL METHODS IN BIOINFORMATICS

 Course director: Dr. Sadik Khuder, Department of Medicine, (419) 383-6244, Sadik.Khuder@utoledo.edu

 Summary: This course introduces students to statistical methods commonly used in bioinformatics, but which are not covered in depth in general introductory statistics courses.
 Students will learn to use statistical programs and related bioinformatics resources locally and over the internet.
-Lectures and lab discussion will emphasize on the statistical models and methods underlying the computational tools.
-The course will focus on the application of newer statistical methods and the reasoning behind these applications.
+Lectures and lab discussion will emphasize the statistical models and methods underlying computational tools.
+The course will focus on application of newer statistical methods, and the reasoning behind these applications.
 Emphasis will be placed on the analysis of functional genomic experiments, and students will learn statistical techniques used to interpret microarray data.
 Specific course objectives include:

 1. Have a strong understanding of fundamental concepts of the statistics that underlie bioinformatics;